Marker Logo

 Erected by Civil War Trails.

-Location.
-39° 12.095′ N, 78° 9.272′ W. Marker is near Winchester, Virginia, in Frederick County.
-Marker is at the intersection of Martinsburg Pike (U.S. 11) and Brooke Road (Route 1322), on the right when traveling north on Martinsburg Pike.
+It was located near 39° 12.095′ N, 78° 9.272′ W. Marker was near Winchester, Virginia, in Frederick County.
+It was at the intersection of Martinsburg Pike (U.S. 11) and Brooke Road (Route 1322), on the right when traveling north on Martinsburg Pike.
 At the west side entrance to Fort Collier Civil War Center.
 Touch for map.
-Marker is at or near this postal address: 922 Martinsburg Pike, Winchester VA 22601, United States of America.
+Marker was at or near this postal address: 922 Martinsburg Pike, Winchester VA 22601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Fort Collier (within shouting distance of this marker); George Washington in Winchester (within shouting distance of this marker); Lt.
-Collier’s Earthworks (within shouting distance of this marker); a different marker also named Fort Collier (about 300 feet away, measured in a direct line); 2nd Battle of Winchester / 3rd Battle of Winchester (about 400 feet away); 2nd Battle of Winchester (about 400 feet away); 3rd Battle of Winchester (about 400 feet away); The Cavalry Charge at Fort Collier (about 400 feet away).
+At least 8 other markers are within walking distance of this location: A different marker also named Fort Collier (a few steps from this marker); a different marker also named Fort Collier (within shouting distance of this marker); George Washington in Winchester (within shouting distance of this marker); Lt.
+Collier’s Earthworks (within shouting distance of this marker); Fort Collier Stine House (within shouting distance of this marker); a different marker also named Fort Collier (about 300 feet away, measured in a direct line); 2nd Battle of Winchester / 3rd Battle of Winchester (about 400 feet away); 2nd Battle of Winchester (about 400 feet away).
 Touch for a list and map of all markers in Winchester.

 A portrait of Gen. Merritt is captioned, “Gen. Wesley Merritt (1834–1910) commanded the 1st Cavalry Division, Army of the Shenandoah.”